UK Shared Prosperity Fund - supporting local business

 Innovation

-Its key initiatives include an SME Support Service, helping SMEs to better-navigate the NHS through training workshops and bespoke entrepreneurial support.
-It will deliver a paid internship programme, partnering interns with life sciences SMEs.
-Finally, it will support the development of an adoption pipeline for innovators.
+Its key initiative is an SME Support Service, helping SMEs to better-navigate the NHS through training workshops and bespoke entrepreneurial support.
+From 2025, the project will be supporting companies that align with priority areas of the NHS.

-Awarded £903,233.85 in funding, Central Research Laboratory (CRL) is a pan-London programme stimulating innovation in Hayes, Tottenham, and Croydon, delivered by Central Research Laboratory Hayes Ltd. The programme aims to prepare future global hardware through entrepreneurial skills, sustainable product development masterclasses and connections to investors and suppliers.
+Awarded £1,177,054.85 in funding, Central Research Laboratory (CRL) is a pan-London programme stimulating product-based innovation across London, delivered by Central Research Laboratory Hayes Ltd. The programme aims to prepare future global hardware enterprises through entrepreneurial skills, sustainable product development masterclasses and connections to industry, investors and suppliers.

-Aiming to improve living standards, the initiative supports 90 London SMEs and social enterprises to develop open innovation, collaboration skills and idea commercialisation through curated challenges and a demand-led Accelerator and one-to-one support.
-Receiving grants to develop ideas, 30 SMEs will adopt new or improved products, with 15 introducing their services to market to benefit London citizens.
+Aiming to improve living standards, the initiative supports 115 London SMEs and social enterprises to develop open innovation, collaboration skills and idea commercialisation through curated challenges and a demand-led Accelerator and one-to-one support.
+Receiving grants to develop ideas, 39 SMEs will adopt new or improved products, with 20 introducing their services to market to benefit Londoners.

 Delivered by London Legacy Development Corporation, and receiving £1,471,272.49, SHIFT: Future Industries Demonstrator is a mission-led scale-up solution.
 It addresses real, local citizens challenges, aligning them with market solutions that accelerate our collective transition to Net Zero and fairer economies.